 People still sometimes try to sell things that rely on the concept of "perpetual motion."
 Here's an example of such a device, a motor attached to and driving a generator:

 It seems like this should work.
 If the generator is capable of generating enough power to turn the motor, which is capable of turning the generator at sufficient speed to generate the power it needs, ... and so on, it should work.
-But it never will.
+But it never has and never will.

 The entropy of an isolated system (or the universe) always increases.